The Chase Sapphire Preferred Card 100,000-Point Bonus Is Back for a Limited Time

 What is the Chase Sapphire Preferred Card 100K offer?

 The Sapphire Preferred Card’s limited-time, elevated welcome offer is 100,000 points after you spend $5,000 on purchases in the first three months of account opening.
-That’s worth $1,250 in travel booked through Chase, and potentially even more if you transfer points to airline and hotel partners for award travel.
+That’s worth up to $1,750 in travel booked through Chase, and potentially even more if you transfer points to airline and hotel partners for award travel.

 How do I get the new Chase Sapphire Preferred Card bonus offer?